 Should you find mold growing on top of your instant coffee powder or granules, you should throw it out and not consume it at all.

-The reason for this is that even if you were to scrape off the top layer, you may be pushing some of the mold deeper into the jar, and you may also be disturbing the mold’s spores, which will then settle, further contaminating the jar.
+The reason for this is that even if you were to scrape off the top layer, you may be pushing some of the molds deeper into the jar, and you may also be disturbing the mold’s spores, which will then settle, further contaminating the jar.

-There is no safe way of removing mold from instant coffee, so should you find it, you are better off cutting your losses and tossing it out, rather than running the risk of becoming Ill.
+There is no safe way of removing mold from instant coffee, so should you find it, you are better off cutting your losses and tossing it out, rather than running the risk of becoming ill.

 Are there mold-free instant coffee powders?